khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ## Adding descriptions, notes, and annotations

-There are three primary ways to add descriptive, helper content for components and design assets.
+We use three primary methods to add descriptive, helper content for components and design assets in Figma.

 1. **Layer**
   * Audience: designers and users of the design file